-As we continue our series on New Product Development, the next stage includes obtaining certifications for product safety.
+As we continue our posts on New Product Development, the next stage includes obtaining certifications for product safety.
 Safety and Certifications are an important aspect of any business.
 Not only to the customers but also to the company itself.
 Certification of electrical products is crucial to the safety of products.
 As a result, product certification is a stamp of superior quality.
 Regulation of electrical products is to ensure not only safety but also environmental obligations as well.

 The Three Agencies

 In electronics manufacturing, there are three main safety and certification agencies.
 A close relationship with these independent certification agencies ensures that products and projects comply with rigorous testing requirements.
 These agencies work with companies to help make products safely.
 They provide the proper testing procedures in order to qualify for the needed compliance.

 - Also educates and guides businesses in required safety requirements

 - Provider of testing and assurance services

 - Highly regarded for their knowledge and expertise

 - Therefore, ensuring minimization of health, safety, and security risks by reducing cost